Robert Spitzer (priest): Education

 Spitzer received a Bachelor of Business Administration degree with a focus on public accounting and finance (magna cum laude) from Gonzaga University in 1974.

-He earned a master's degree in philosophy from St. Louis University (magna cum laude) in 1978, a Master of Divinity degree from the Gregorian University in Rome (summa cum laude) in 1983, a Master of Theology degree in Scripture from the Weston School, now the Boston College School of Theology and Ministry, in Cambridge, Massachusetts, (summa cum laude) in 1984, and a Doctor of Philosophy degree from the Catholic University of America in Washington, DC (summa cum laude), in 1988.
+He earned a master's degree in philosophy from St. Louis University (magna cum laude) in 1978, a Master of Divinity degree from the Gregorian University in Rome (summa cum laude) in 1983, a Master of Theology degree in Scripture (summa cum laude) in 1984 from the Weston School of Theology (later the Weston Jesuit School of Theology) then located in Cambridge, Massachusetts, and a Doctor of Philosophy degree from the Catholic University of America in Washington, DC (summa cum laude), in 1988.
 His dissertation, under Paul Weiss, is entitled A Study of Objectively Real Time.

-Spitzer is currently the Rector of JSerra Catholic High School in San Juan Capistrano, California.

 Academic career

 Spitzer began his teaching career at St. Louis University as a teaching assistant in 1978.
 He continued at Seattle University as an instructor of philosophy from 1978-80.
 He taught as an assistant professor of philosophy at Georgetown University from 1984–90, where he received the Bunn Medal for Most Outstanding Faculty Member in 1989.

 He proceeded to Seattle University (1990–98) where he was tenured as an associate professor of philosophy in 1996.
 During that time he held the Frank Shrontz chair of professional ethics (1997–1998) and won the award for outstanding faculty member in the College of Arts and Sciences in 1997.

-On September 17, 1998, Spitzer was inaugurated as the 25th President of Gonzaga University.
+On September 17, 1998, Spitzer was inaugurated as the 25th President of Gonzaga University where he remained until 2009.

+After his presidency at Gonzaga University, Spitzer was the Rector of JSerra Catholic High School in San Juan Capistrano, California.